Dazzlecube/Stories-Untold/content/posts/skillsasroleplay.md

 Another *Black Claw* Charm, "Torn Defense Lotus", instills an attacker with a positive tie - think respect, admiration or even unexpected love (ties in Exalted describes important relationships and constitute a core component of its social mechanics).

-This is insanely exciting.
+This is all insanely exciting.
 You immediatly get something different from your traditional "this power makes me a better melee or sorcerous" character.
 This kind of Charm shapes your character's identity, behavior, and actions.
-What's more, each confrontation becomes a roleplay opportunity by design: How will the opponent react to being cast as the bad guy?
+What's more, each confrontation becomes a roleplay opportunity by design: How will your opponent react to being cast as the bad guy?
 How will you build on your perceived 'victim' status afterwards?

-Now, could we imagine a game where every skill or power has a similar, deep-layered impact on characters and roleplay opportunities?
+Now, could we imagine a RPG where every skill or power has a similar, deep-layered impact on characters and roleplay opportunities?
 This is a massive design effort for sure.
 But one I might be tempted to undertake given the potential reward.